Skip to main content

 • Start small, go steady: Even modest contributions add up over time.
 Consider automatic transfers – treating your emergency fund like any other necessary bill.

-• cut unnecessary expenditure: Trim non-essentials, and channel the savings toward this crucial buffer.
+• Cut unnecessary expenditure: Trim non-essentials, and channel the money thus saved towards building this crucial buffer.

 Example of how an emergency fund works